 Either way, once present they can spread from one part of Australia to another through the movement of fruit, vegetables, plants, flowers, plant products and soil.

 The introduction of a pest, disease or weed into a production area can result in expensive controls being implemented and in a loss of markets, which can cost industries and the community millions of dollars.

 If you notice any unusual plant pest or diseases symptoms on your travels, please report it as soon as possible.
-What you have found could be exotic to that state or territory or to Australia.
+What you have found could be exotic and potentially damaging to that state or territory or to Australia.

 |Queensland fruit fly||European house borer|

 |Mediterranean fruit fly||Grape phylloxera|